 James co-founded Conservative Friends of the Armed Forces in 2019.
 He served from 2009 – 2015 as a Regular Infantry Officer in the Mercian Regiment.
 He conducted two tours of Afghanistan (one of which was featured in BBC Our War).
 Since leaving the Regular Army James has been a Reserve Officer with the London Regiment.

 James worked in Parliament and and CCHQ prior to his military career.
-In 2016 he was elected Lewisham & Deptford Conservative Association Chairman and stood for local council twice.In 2017 he stood as the Conservative Candidate in Islington North against Jeremy Corbyn.
+In 2016 he was elected Lewisham & Deptford Conservative Association Chairman and stood for local council twice.In 2017 and again in 2019 he stood as the Conservative Candidate in Islington North against Jeremy Corbyn.

 Nic joined the Army Reserve in 2011 and continues to serve in the Honourable Artillery Company as an officer.
 In 2014 he served in Sierra Leone during the Ebola epidemic (Op Gritrock).